Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 \section{Fukaya categories of surfaces}

 In this section we discuss Fukaya categories of surfaces.
 While there are several works which define and study them, see for example \cite{seidel08,abouzaid_surfaces,stz,dk_triangulated, hkk}, none of the existing approaches are entirely suitable for our purposes.
 Fortunately, there are no novel ideas needed, just the right combination of existing ones, e.g. the use of Maurer--Cartan elements, see Subsection~\ref{subsec_mc}.
 What is really new, to our knowledge, is the general relation between smoothing of intersections and Maurer--Cartan elements which we discuss in Subsection~\ref{subsec_smoothing}.
+Certain foundational issues in defining Fukaya categories of surfaces will not be addressed in detail here and we instead refer the reader to the reference given above.